How can you earn more money?

 When you start marshaling your free time toward making extra money, you’re working your side hustle.

-My favorite side hustles make the best use of your existing habits so you don’t have to think about work all the time.
+My favorite side hustle ideas make the best use of your existing habits so you don’t have to think about work all the time.

 For example, let’s say you work at a bank downtown and you paint houses as a side hustle.
 City Hall is near your bank branch.